mrheinen/lophiid/README.md

 backend is able to track interactions with attackers across all of them.

-While you can configure Lophiid with static content and rules, you can also make use of the AI triage and responsing of requests.
+While you can configure Lophiid with static content and rules, you can also make use of the AI triage and responding of requests.
 In that case, AI will determine what kind of attack is happening and will then involve the right "responder" (code) with the right AI model to deal with that request.

+For example, if a request is determined to be attempting code injection then the code injection responder will use AI to try to interpret the code and to determine what kind of response is expected by the attacker.

 Key features:

 - Hybrid AI honeypot approach
-- Highly scalable
+- AI agent for vulnerability research based rule creation
 - Static, scripted (Javascript) and AI supported response handling
+- AI specifialized request handlers for:
+ - Shell code injection (with persistent session memory/command history)
+ - Code injection (with code emulation)
+ - File uploading (with multi step request handling)
+ - File access (emulates direct access vulns)
+ - SQL injection (emulates data leaking)
+- Automatic attacker campaign recognition and management
 - Alerting possible (Telegram, extensible)
-- Desktop and mobile UI with comprehensive search
+- Desktop and mobile web UI with comprehensive search
 - AI analysis of attacks
 - Automatic tagging of requests and attacks to help triage
 - Automatically malware collection and storage